nasuno/Holodeck_API/README.md

 api.AssignZoneMarginSetB("zone1", "AltLayout") '  Assign "AltLayout" to the Secondary Slot (B)
 ```
 "MainLayout" is now in Primary Slot (A); "AltLayout" in Secondary Slot (B) for zone "zone1".

-**Note:** Your margin sets can have ANY name.
-The slot methods (`...SetA` and `...SetB`) simply determine WHICH slot you're assigning to, not what the margin set should be called.

 **Activate or Swap Slots (Not covered here)**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Use host API to activate or swap which slot is currently displayed:<br>